alpaDrive/vehicle/README.md

 If you've got this far, then this might just be a walk in the park.
 Just follow these instructions step by step to set up your device.

 #### Setting up the software
 The first thing that you have to do is to set up and test run the software to see whether it's working or not.
+Make sure your Raspberry Pi is connected to the network.

 1. Enable serial in the Raspberry Pi by running `sudo raspi-config` on a terminal and enabling the serial interface from the menu